-Field Description Name Type a unique name for the cost model.
+Description Select this option to create a new model based off an existing cost model.
+NOTE: This option only appears when creating a new cost model.
+Select the cost model in which to base the new cost model.
+NOTE: This option only appears when creating a new model from an existing model.
+Type a unique name for the cost model.
 TIP: We recommend using a name that indicates the period in which the costing process takes place.
 For example, Costing 2020 or Costing 2020 Q1.
-Description Type a description for the cost model.
-Start date Select the start year and month for which to process.
-End date Select the end year and month (within the same fiscal year) for which to process.
+Type a description for the cost model.
+Select the start year and month for which to process.
+Select the end year and month (within the same fiscal year) for which to process.
 NOTE: You cannot select a date that is more than 12 months outside of what you selected in the Start Date field.
-Entity Select the entities in which to apply the cost model.
+Select the entities in which to apply the cost model.

-4. Complete the following fields, and click Save:
+3. Complete the following fields, and click Save: